 This essential cycling time not only allows you to set up your perfect hardscape, but it also allows you to research everything you need to know about your planned pet.
 Additionally, it allows other types of bacteria and biofilm to establish, which leads to an overall healthier tank.

 After keeping Oscars and experiencing their personalities, some owners want to take their love for Oscars to the next level by breeding them.
-Some owners who keep a pair of Oscars may simply come home and find that they own a perfect sex ratio.
+Some owners who keep a pair of Oscars may simply come home and find that they own a perfect breeding pair.